Adirontech/trek-webapp/README.md

 Once this is all set, the window should look like this:
 ![Server_Register_Reference_Image_01](./images/Server_Register_01.png)

-hit "Save" in the bottom-right corner of the window.
+Click "Save" in the bottom-right corner of the window.
 Assuming everything has been set up correctly, no errors should appear, and you are connected to the database!

 ### Step 4) Setup Web & API Clients